 By now, you should be leaning slightly toward one or the other, semi-metallic vs. ceramic brake pads, based on your driving conditions and personal style.
 To make your final decision, pick those things that you aren’t willing to compromise on at all, and let them guide you.

-But, like we said before, there is no single brake pad that can reign supreme in every single situation; nobody is taking home the title of “best brake pads.”
-The ceramic vs semi metallic brake pads debate is a compromise.
+But, as we said before, there is no single brake pad that can reign supreme in every single situation; nobody is taking home the title of “best brake pads.”
+The ceramic vs. semi-metallic brake pads debate is a compromise.
 If you want clean, quiet stops, you’ll pay for it in braking performance.
 If you want massive amounts of brake bite under extreme temperatures, you’ll be cleaning your wheels every few days.
 That’s just the way it works.

-Ceramic brake pads offer quieter stops, cleaner wheels, and generally longer pad-life due to their harder composition.
-The downsides include less cold bite, rendering them less effective in cold weather or before the brakes are up to temperature.
+Ceramic brake pads offer quieter stops, cleaner wheels, and longer pad life due to their harder composition.
+However, the downsides include less cold bite, rendering them less effective in cold weather or before the brakes are up to temperature.
 In addition, they typically have a lower coefficient of friction than their semi-metallic counterparts (the higher the coefficient of friction, the better a brake pad will stop your vehicle).

 Ceramic pads were never designed to be extreme performance or racing brake pads.
 It’s just the truth.
 The ceramic material is a less effective heat sink than their metallic equivalents — instead, they act almost like an insulator.
-The less heat the pad is able to absorb, the more the heat is retained in the brake rotor and surrounding components, which can lead to increased temperatures of the entire brake system.
+The less heat the pad can absorb, the more the heat is retained in the brake rotor and surrounding components, leading to increased temperatures of the entire brake system.

 On the other hand, while semi-metallic pads do produce more noise and dust, they’re arguably the more versatile of the two.
-They are more effective over a wider range of temperatures and have a much higher thermal threshold.
-Metallic brakes provide better cold bite than ceramic brakes and maintain much more consistent friction characteristics throughout their operating range.
+They are more effective over a broader range of temperatures and have a much higher thermal threshold.
+Metallic brakes provide better cold bites than ceramic ones and maintain more consistent friction characteristics throughout their operating range.